S-K-23/S-K-23/README.md

   </p>

-<p >I am a developer working on a wide range of artificial intelligence research and applications, currently working on bioinformatics research with the Kihara Lab at Purdue University.
+<p >I am a developer working on a wide range of artificial intelligence research and applications.
+I am currently working on bioinformatics research with the Kihara Lab at Purdue University.
 I have worked on transformer-based AI model research @ Argonne National Laboratory and the University of Pennsylvania.
 I like to do coding projects in my free time using Swift, Python, Java, and C#.
 </p>